-Cost efficiency was essential to meet local authority budget requirements, while still achieving high-quality spaces with durable, low-maintenance materials.
-The design incorporates an integral low-energy strategy in order to achieve an 'excellent' BREEAM rating.
-A high-performance façade minimises heat loss and solar gain, but allows a high percentage of daylight through to minimise the need for artificial lighting.
+Stanton Williams Architects were selected as winners of the competition.Cost-efficiency was essential to meet local authority budget requirements, whilst still achieving high quality spaces with durable, low maintenance materials.
+The design incorporates an integral low-energy strategy in order to achieve an ‘excellent’ BREEAM rating.
+A high performance façade minimises heat loss and solar gain, but allows a high percentage of daylight through to minimise the need for artificial lighting.
 On the western façade external blades form a colonnade and are clad in Portland stone to reflect materials used in the refurbished listed building.

 Bourne Hill House has been fully restored.
-It had been subjected to a series of detrimental additions, which have now been removed, reinforcing the architectural integrity of the house.
+It had been subjected to a series of detrimental additions which have now been taken away, reinforcing the architectural integrity of the house.
 On a sensitive site and within a historic city, the final design was achieved following an extensive process of consultation with the local community and with expert bodies including English Heritage.

-SCALA Civic Building Year 2011 - joint winner
+- 2011 SCALA Civic Building of the Year – Joint Winner